-The average student budget may make maximizing rotating categories a bit difficult, and the SavorOne Student takes some of the biggest everyday categories from each quarter of Discover’s 5 percent cash back calendar—dining, popular streaming services and grocery stores (excluding superstores like Walmart® and Target®)—and adds entertainment and Vivid Seats cash back (through January 2023) into the mix for rewards combo that’s well suited for the student lifestyle.
+With the SavorOne Student, you won’t have to worry about spending limits, seasonal categories or activation periods.
+Instead, this student card takes some of the biggest everyday categories from each quarter of Discover’s 5 percent cash back calendar — dining, popular streaming services and grocery stores (excluding superstores like Walmart® and Target®) — and adds entertainment cash back into the mix for an easy-to-use, student-friendly rewards combo.

 What are the advantages and disadvantages?